 Early Admission.
 An early admission process is available.
 To take advantage of this option, the application and all other required documents (references, GRE scores, etc.) must be postmarked no later than November 5.
 The GRE should be taken no later than September 15 in order for the score to be reported to Fuller by the November 5 deadline.
 The application fee is waived.
 Interviews take place on campus in January.
 Applicants will received notice regarding admission and financial aid decisions in February.
 This also allows early consideration for Fuller Housing.

 FacultyAdvisorsAnchor

 Faculty Advisors

 The professor/student relationship is viewed as a mutual commitment.
-The professor makes a commitment to train each student to the doctoral level and expects a reciprocal commitment from the student to work hard and long enough to reach what is considered to be doctoral quality.
+The professor makes a commitment to train each student to the doctoral level and expects a reciprocal commitment from the student to achieve doctoral quality work.